Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 ### **✔️ DO** use `$count` virtual property in the aggregation methods.
 Some entities expose `Count` property.
 They make some reporting scenarios easier when the data gets exported to a different storage.
 However, you should not use these columns in aggregations in OData queries.
 Please use `$count` virtual property instead.

-For example, the query below returns the total number of work items.
+For example, the query below gets the total number of work items.
 ```odata
 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?
   $apply=aggregate($count as Count)